JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 # TODO
-Find more efficient way to load YOLO model, i.e. load with GPU maybe Extract OBB Boxes from yolo-inference result and draw them Eventuell modus der Frames skipped um Real-Time aufrecht zu erhalten
+Find more efficient way to load YOLO model, i.e. load with GPU maybe

+Modus der Frames skipped um Real-Time aufrecht zu erhalten

 # Ways of upholding SLOs
 - Give some of your tasks to other Node